 The County’s General Plan

-Issue: How will the Montgomery County General Plan for 2050 [aka Thrive Montgomery 2050] affect Parkwood and its residents.
+Issue: How will the Montgomery County General Plan for 2050 [aka Thrive Montgomery 2050] affect Parkwood and its residents?
+Also, because of its potential impact on Parkwood, the issue referred to as Missing Middle Housing is given particular attention in this section of the Community Issues.

 Vision: The plan establishes the following vision for the County: